-- Condition: Hemophilia is a hereditary blood disease in which a vital blood clotting factor is missing, causing abnormal bleeding.
+Student Nam ne: HEMOPHILIA Condition: Hemophilia is a hereditary blood disease in which a vital blood clotting factor is missing, causing abnormal bleeding.
 Common bleeding sites are knees, ankles, and elbows, but bleeding may occur from any site.
-Painful, swollen, or warm joints may be indicators of bleeding. - Treatment: There is no known cure.
-Hemorrhages can only be healed with transfusions of fresh whole blood, plasma, or clotting factor concentrates. - Limits: Hemophiliacs should avoid trauma.
+Painful, swollen, or warm joints may be indicators of bleeding.
+Treatment: There is no known cure.
+Hemorrhages can only be healed with transfusions of fresh whole blood, plasma, or clotting factor concentrates.
+Limits: Hemophiliacs should avoid trauma.
 Most hemophiliac students are unable to participate in normal physical activities.
-These children usually have normal, to above average intelligence, but may frequently be underachievers due to frequent illness or hospitalizations. - Management: Any moderate or severe trauma to the head, abdomen, or throat warrants immediate attention.
+These children usually have normal, to above average intelligence, but may frequently be underachievers due to frequent illness or hospitalizations.
+Managemen t: Any moderate or severe trauma to the head, abdomen, or throat warrants immediate attention.
 Treat bleeding episodes promptly.
 Keep the student at rest.
 Notify parent/guardian immediately.
 Apply lightweight ice pack to the area.
 To avoid gaps in the student's education due to time spent in the hospital or home, school personnel should maintain close contact with the parent/guardian to arrange special educational provisions.
 Maintain up-to-date information regarding emergency contacts and authorization for emergency treatment.
+(For School Use) Precipitating Factors and/or Complications Instructions: Notations by educators, nurses, and other designated personnel should be dated and signed.
+Narration should include information concerning precipitating factors and/or complications of the condition described above.

-HYPERTENSION (High Blood Pressure)

-- Condition: Hypertension is one of the most common medical problems affecting the entire population.
+Student Name: HYPERTENSION (High Blood Pressure) Condition: Hypertension is one of the most common medical problems affecting the entire population.
 According to the CDC (May, 2016), 1 of every 3 adults has high blood pressure.
 The percentage in children is somewhat less, but it is probably more common than we realize.
 There are a number of recognized causes for hypertension.
 These include congenital or acquired heart disease, kidney disease, and occasionally in children with sickle cell anemia.
 A large group of children may have essential hypertension, which means the exact cause is unknown.
 Most of the children who are hypertensive have no symptom.
-However, with excessively high blood pressure some children may have unexplained severe headaches, dizziness, or chest pain. - Treatment: Treatment consists of correcting the underlying condition, if possible.
+However, with excessively high blood pressure some children may have unexplained severe headaches, dizziness, or chest pain.
+Treatment: Treatment consists of correcting the underlying condition, if possible.
 A low salt diet is generally recommended.
 Some children may require daily medications to control high blood pressure.
 These usually need to be taken regularly throughout the day.
-These medications are effective only if they are taken every day. - Limits: In general, there may need to be limitations on a child with hypertension.
-In some individuals, it may be recommended that strenuous, competitive sports be avoided. - Management: Symptoms in hypertensive patients are unusual.
-However, should a known hypertensive patient have an unusual or severe headache or unusual or unexplained dizziness, these symptoms should be reported. - Before any medications are administered, be certain that you have on file the required Medication Release Form with the parent/guardian signature and a statement written by a licensed physician stating the type of medication, dosage, and time it is to be given.
+These medications are effective only if they are taken every day.
+Limits: In general, there may need to be limitations on a child with hypertension.
+In some individuals, it may be recommended that strenuous, competitive sports be avoided.
+Management :Symptoms in hypertensive patients are unusual.
+However, should a known hypertensive patient have an unusual or severe headache or unusual or unexplained dizziness, these symptoms should be reported.
+Before any medications are administered, be certain that you have on file the required Medication Release Form with the parent/guardian signature and a statement written by a licensed physician stating the type of medication, dosage, and time it is to be given.
+(For School U Use) Precipitating Factors and/or Complications Instructions: Notations by educators, nurses, and other designated personnel should be dated and signed.
+Narration should include information concerning precipitating factors and/or complications of the condition described above.